 Origin Story — When Metallica First Discovered the Power of Weight

-By the early 90’s, Metallica had fully conquered the music genre of thrash.
+By the early 90’s, Metallica had fully conquered the thrash metal genre.
 No arena was impenetrable.
 Total conquests were the new norms.
 What the band was looking for was impact, on the audience or listener, not to be confused with arena destruction.

 “Sad But True” was created during a slow and pure exploration of new level design and a more stripped down, minimalistic form and structures.
 The band fully discovered that breaking down complex structures led to the creation of music that was not only strong, it was vital.
 The only thing new and exorbitantly expensive was the breakdown in a chronic and severely internally reinforced the rhythm of the music.